 Tumors are characterized by a gompertzian growth pattern.
 Namely, a tumor mass requires progressively longer times to double in size as it enlarges.
 When a cancer is microscopic and nonpalpable, growth is exponential.
 However, as a tumor enlarges, the number of its cells undergoing replication decreases due to limitations in blood supply and increasing interstitial pressure.

 When tumors are in the exponential phase of gompertzian growth, they should be more sensitive to chemotherapy because a larger percentage of cells are in the active phase of the cell cycle.
 For this reason, metastases should be more sensitive to chemotherapy than a large primary tumor.
 To capitalize on this potential benefit, advanced ovarian cancer is usually first treated with surgery to remove the primary tumor, debulk large masses, and leave only microscopic residual disease for the adjuvant chemotherapy to act on.
-In addition, when a tumor mass shrinks in response to treatment, the presumption ...
+In addition, when a tumor mass shrinks in response to ...